Songonge/SQL-Projects/Spotify_Streams.md

 * The usage peak differs from one platform to another.

 Now that the data is cleaned, we can proceed with the analysis in Power BI.

+Follow this [link](https://github.com/Songonge/Power-BI-Projects/tree/main/Spotify%20Songs%20Analysis%202023) to view the dashboard and the full report.